tkglaser/tkglaser.github.io/assets/ThomasGlaserCV.md

 # Leadership

-I've been a Technical Team Lead on and off throughout my career.
-Whilst being at HM Informatik GmbH and Ingres Europe Ltd (2004-2010) I have lead various customer facing projects hands on and also been a team member of other projects.
+I have been a Technical Team Lead on and off throughout my career.
+Whilst being at HM Informatik GmbH and Ingres Europe Ltd (2004-2010) I have led various customer facing projects hands on and been a team member of other projects.
 From 2014 to 2019 I was the Team Lead and Head Architect for a web-based start-up.
 I was tasked with defining the overall architecture and engineering best practices as well as building up the team of engineers.
 I was doing all this while being a full stack consultant and doing things like international trainings for Couchbase.

 Overall I would say that I have **4 years** experience as a **Team Leader**.
-I am now at a stage of my career where I want to focus on hands-on leadership first and foremost.
+I am now at a stage of my career where
+I want to focus on hands-on leadership first and foremost.

 ## Continuing education